williamg42/amp-lab-http-rover/README.md

 Please view the [Getting Started](https://docs.onion.io/omega2-docs/first-time-setup.html) documentation from Onion to learn how to initially configure your device.

+There is an [easy guide](https://docs.onion.io/omega2-docs/connecting-to-wifi-networks-command-line.html) for configuring your network connection provided by Onion.

 One that is done, follow the following procedure.

 - Connect to your Onion device over WiFi.